johnsaugy/Bamazon/README.md

 ## Getting Started
 ### MySQL

 In order to run this application, you should have the MySQL database already set up.
 If you do not, visit the [MySQL installation page](https://dev.mysql.com/doc/refman/5.6/en/installing.html) to install the version you need for your operating system.
 Once you have MySQL installed, you will be able to create the *Bamazon* database and the *Products* and *Departments* table with the SQL code found in [Bamazon.sql](Bamazon.sql).
-Run this code inside your MySQL client, for example,[Sequel Pro](https://www.sequelpro.com/), to populate the database.
+Run this code inside your MySQL client, for example, [Sequel Pro](https://www.sequelpro.com/), to populate the database.
 Then, you will be ready to proceed with running the Bamazon customer manager, and supervisor interfaces!

 ### Node Package Manager (npm)
 Before running the JavaScript files mentioned above, please run `npm install` in your terminal to download the [prompt](https://www.npmjs.com/package/prompt) and [mysql](https://www.npmjs.com/package/mysql) node packages.